theforeman/theforeman.org/_posts/2016-01-15-locations-organizations-rbac.md

 Example Host Group for Products:
 ![Foreman Host
-Groups](/static/images/blog_images/2015-12-22-example_hostgroups.png)
+Groups](/static/images/blog_images/2016-01-15-example_hostgroups.png)

 Example Host Group for Enterprise Wide Tools:
 ![Foreman Host
-Groups](/static/images/blog_images/2015-12-22-example_hostgroups_2.png)
+Groups](/static/images/blog_images/2016-01-15-example_hostgroups_2.png)

-This structure allows us to grant users permissions to their oganizaton and then the subsequent host group.
+This structure allows us to grant users permissions to their organizaton and then the subsequent host group.
 For teams that oversee all products in an organization (it is rare but some do exist) their permissions stop at the organization with no additional filters for host groups.